bup/bup/Documentation/bup-midx.md

 objects that *do* exist can be optimized; for example, consecutive objects are often stored in the same pack, so we can search that one first using an MRU algorithm.)

-With large repositories, you should be sure to run `bup midx -a` or `bup midx -f` every now and then so that creating backups will remain efficient.

 # SEE ALSO